St Patrick's Cathedral, Melbourne

-The Cathedral Church and Minor Basilica of Saint Patrick (colloquially St Patrick's Cathedral) is the cathedral church of the Roman Catholic Archdiocese of Melbourne in Victoria, Australia, and seat of its archbishop, currently Peter Comensoli.
+The Cathedral Basílica of Saint Patrick is a Roman Catholic cathedral in Melbourne, Victoria, Australia.
+It is the cathedral church of the Roman Catholic Archdiocese of Melbourne and the seat of its archbishop, currently Peter Comensoli.

-In 1974, Pope Paul VI conferred the title and dignity of minor basilica on the cathedral.
-In 1986, Pope John Paul II visited the cathedral and addressed clergy during his papal visit.
+Pope Paul VI raised the shrine to the status of minor basilica in 24 July 1974.
+Pope John Paul II visited the cathedral in 1986.

 The cathedral is built on a traditional east–west axis, with the altar at the eastern end, symbolising belief in the resurrection of Christ.
-The plan is in the style of a Latin cross, consisting of a nave with side aisles, transepts with side aisles, a sanctuary with seven chapels, and sacristies.
+The plan is in the style of a Latin cross, consisting of a nave with side aisles, sacristies, transepts with side aisles and a sanctuary with seven chapels.

 The cathedral was listed on the Victorian Heritage Register on 5 August 1999.

 Location

-The cathedral is located on Eastern Hill in Melbourne, in an area bounded by Albert Street, Gisborne Street, Lansdowne Street and Cathedral Place.
+The cathedral is located on Eastern Hill in Melbourne in an area bounded by Albert Street, Gisborne Street, Lansdowne Street and Cathedral Place.
 Just to the west across Gisborne Street is St Peter's Church, constructed from 1846 to 1848, which is the Anglican parish church of Melbourne.

 History

-In 1848, the Augustinian friar James Goold was appointed the first bishop of Melbourne and became the fourth bishop in Australia, after Sydney, Hobart and Adelaide, and immediately began negotiations with the colonial government for the grant of five acres of land for a church in the Eastern Hill area, at the top of the rise looking up Bourke Street.
+In 1848, the Augustinian friar James Goold was appointed the first bishop of Melbourne and became the fourth bishop in Australia after Sydney, Hobart and Adelaide.
+He immediately began negotiations with the colonial government for the grant of five acres of land for a church in the Eastern Hill area, at the top of the rise looking up Bourke Street.
 On 1 April 1851, only 16 years after the foundation of Melbourne, the Colonial Secretary of Victoria finally granted the site to the Roman Catholic Church.

 Since the Catholic community of Melbourne was at the time almost entirely Irish, the cathedral was dedicated to St Patrick, the patron saint of Ireland.